w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ### Unincluded Segments

-Unincluded segments are chains of candidate parablocks that are seconded but not yet backed and included in the relay chain.
+Unincluded segments are chains of candidate parablocks that are seconded but still need to be backed and included in the relay chain.
 Parablocks can be added to this unincluded segment without waiting for the latest included parent block of the relay chain.
 The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than ancestors included in the relay chain state.

 :::info Unincluded segments happen on the collator portion

-**Unincluded** segments are block that are seconded, but not yet backed.
+**Unincluded** segments are blocks that are seconded but still need to be backed.
 The backing process occurs on the relay chain, whereas unincluded segments are moreso held in the collator.

 :::

-Compared to synchronous backing, contextual execution shift from being the parablock ancestors included in the relay chain, to being being the latest ancestor parablock pushed into the unincluded segment.
-This allows to start building parablocks earlier, giving plenty of time to parachain collators to fit more transactions and prepare block candidates for backing and eventually inclusion.
+Compared to synchronous backing, contextual execution shifts from being the parablock ancestors included in the relay chain to being the latest ancestor parablock pushed into the unincluded segment.
+This allows collators to build parablocks earlier, giving them plenty of time to fit more transactions and prepare block candidates for backing and inclusion.

 ### Asynchronous Backing Mechanics

-In asynchronous backing parablock generation is decoupled from backing and inclusion.
+In asynchronous backing, parablock generation is decoupled from backing and inclusion.
 Compared to [synchronous backing](#synchronous-backing-mechanics):

 - Parablocks are not rushing to being backed, they are not placed on the conveyor belt when they are generated
-- Filled blocks are placed in the unincluded segment, and from there they are injected onto the conveyor belt
+- Filled blocks are placed in the unincluded segment, and from there, they are injected onto the conveyor belt
 - The conveyor belt can carry multiple parablocks ([pipelining](#pipelining)), and a parablock can be in a different stage from another one being built if it abides by the parameters set forth by